avastmick/cryptographon/README.md

 ## Step One

-Turning their cipher into code.
+Turning their codebook into a cipher using code.
 You can see that here:

 - [Cipher One](cipher-one/README.md)